cehfisher/cehfisher.github.io/content/blog/aria/index.md

 Of course, this article wouldn’t be complete without a couple of warnings about ARIA.
 First, you must use caution when adding ARIA to your markup!
 This is a time where a little bit of coding knowledge can be detrimental (or just plain annoying) if used incorrectly.
 A mentor once told me that “Bad ARIA is worse than no ARIA at all” – words of wisdom I try to live by with each line of code I write.
 Sometimes in an effort to help, we add too many ARIA attributes or the wrong ARIA attributes.
 Remember to keep it simple.

 <p class="p1"><span class="s1">Second, although the button and radio button/group patterns we reviewed are fairly straightforward, creating accessible custom patterns can get very complicated very quickly.
-There are a lot of things to pay attention to (including but not limited to) – keyboard, mobile, and touch interactions, <a href="https://www.w3.org/TR/wai-aria-practices-1.1">ARIA authoring best practices</a>, or even the basic choice of whether to choose HTML or ARIA in the first place.
+There are a lot of things to pay attention to (including but not limited to) – keyboard, mobile, and touch interactions, <a href="https://www.w3.org/TR/wai-aria-practices-1.1" target="_blank" rel="noopener noreferrer">ARIA authoring best practices</a>, or even the basic choice of whether to choose HTML or ARIA in the first place.
 Try to anticipate the needs of your users and be sure to test your code for accessibility.
 If you can find (and pay) users of ATs to help test – that is even better.
 At the very least, make sure there is an accessible way a user could submit a bug ticket if they find an issue.</span></p>

 Those warnings aside, digital accessibility really is not an all-or-nothing situation – it is a spectrum that allows for some gray areas such as this where multiple coding solutions can be seen as “correct” depending on the situation.
 What is important is that you keep learning, testing, and trying to make our digital world more open to all!